Brunojoe1995/community/.github/PULL_REQUEST_TEMPLATE/tep.md

 ---
 name: TEP
-about: Create a TEP pull-request
+about: Deconfigure Created TEP pull-request
 ---

 <!-- 🎉🎉🎉 Thank you for the PR!!! 🎉🎉🎉 -->